 (1) In lieu of demonstrating compliance with the fuel-only emission standard (0.0 grams per test) over the three-day and two-day diurnal plus hot soak tests, a manufacturer may, with advance Executive Officer approval, demonstrate compliance through an alternate test plan.

 (B) Option 2.
-The total hydrocarbon evaporative emissions from 2015 and subsequent model motor vehicles, tested in accordance with the test procedure sequence set forth in Part III, shall not exceed:
+The total hydrocarbon evaporative emissions from 2015 through 2025 model motor vehicles, tested in accordance with the test procedure sequence set forth in Part III, shall not exceed: